Speaker ListingSave as Favorite

 Joanna Fawzy Morales, Esq. is a cancer rights attorney and CEO of Triage Cancer, a national nonprofit organization connecting people to cancer survivorship information through a national Speakers Bureau, educational events, and online tools.
 She also serves as Principal of North Star Alliances, a business and nonprofit consulting and service firm.

-She has served the cancer community for more than twenty years at Triage Cancer, as Director of the Cancer Legal Resource Center, an Adjunct Professor at Loyola Law School, and for the John Wayne Cancer Institute’s Psychosocial Care Program.
+She has served the cancer community for more than twenty years, including at Triage Cancer, as an Adjunct Professor at Loyola Law School teaching a course in Cancer Rights Law, and at the John Wayne Cancer Institute’s Psychosocial Care Program.

-Mrs. Morales has presented hundreds of seminars on employment, insurance, and health care issues throughout the country.
-Mrs. Morales has been published in a variety of publications and serves on numerous health community committees and boards, including the American Cancer Society California Division Board of Directors.
+Joanna has presented hundreds of seminars on employment, insurance, and health care issues throughout the country.
+Joanna has been published in a variety of publications and serves on numerous health community committees and boards, including as Chair-elect of the American Cancer Society California Division Board of Directors.
 She was also recognized by the Los Angeles Daily Journal in 2010, as one of the Top 20 Attorneys in California Under the Age of 40.

 Rebecca V. Nellis, VP of Programs and Strategy, Cancer and Careers